 Every Day Is a Different Planet

 This is the wild part.
-You start off in sweaty, green farmland, with rice paddies carved into the hills.
+You start in sweaty, green farmland, with rice paddies carved into the hills.
 A day or two later, you're in a deep, dark forest that feels like something out of a fairy tale, all moss and rhododendrons.
 Then, suddenly, all the trees just stop.
 And it’s nothing but rock and ice and the sound of a river somewhere far below.
 The world changes completely every couple of hours.

 It's Someone's Home